-This Normal People book review gives you the details of this highly acclaimed character-driven love story.
+This Normal People book review gives you the details of this highly acclaimed character-driven love story with book club questions for discussion.
 And because this is a book pairings blog “where books meet lifestyle,” I have also provided the trailer for the Hulu tv series adaptation and recommended pairings for further learning.

 Normal People Book Review